Background for Night of the Living Dead

 Horror| Thriller

 Night of the Living Dead, directed by George A. Romero, was a groundbreaking horror film that changed horror movies as they had been previously made.
 The film was shot in rural Pennsylvania and tells the story of a group of strangers trying to take refuge at a farmhouse during an unknown phenomena that results in people who have died coming back to life and eating people who are living.
 The central characters, including Ben (played by Duane Jones), seek to survive the night together in an increasingly hostile environment, with terror looming inside and outside the house.
 Ascending tensions escalate, as the living threatened increase outside and social breakdown soon comes to the living location.
 The film is interested in production notes about the evolving horror genre set against overt and subtle themes of fear, prejudice, and an exploration of historic black and white dynamics, as illustrated by the predominately white background and then positioning of a black protagonist at a time when no major motion pictures had accomplished that.
-Romero's direction emphasized realism and naturalistic horror, often working with grainy black-and-white film stock and documentary style shooting, all designed to enhance fear and dread.
-The film's overall atmosphere of dread and horror, award-winning score, minimal soundtrack, and the grim ending, it further differentiates itself from previous films portraying zombies as monsters.
+Romero's direction emphasized realism and naturalistic horror, often working with grainy black and white film stock and documentary style shooting, all designed to enhance fear and dread.
+The film's overall atmosphere of dread and horror, award winning score, minimal soundtrack, and the grim ending, it further differentiates itself from previous films portraying zombies as monsters.
 Despite being made on a limited budget, Night of the Living Dead had a massive effect, releasing and establishing the modern zombie genre, and shaping or supporting an endless amount or generation of horror filmmakers, with social relevance in bloody fiction.
 It is still an independent film masterpiece that is trotted out in abundance for study, retrospectives, and trivia in film departments, film schools, and global horror conventions.

 Jesse James Meets Frankenstein’s Daughter